Bank of England keeps rates steady, officials eye wages and global risks

 The BoE's Monetary Policy Committee, as expected, left its Bank Rate at 0.5 percent, where it has been since the depths of the financial crisis more than six years ago, and made no statement.

-The outlook for BoE interest rates hinges to a large extent on how rapidly British wage growth picks up, which was a key focus of a government budget presented by Chancellor George Osborne on Wednesday.
+The outlook for BoE interest rates hinges to a large extent on how rapidly British wage growth picks up, which was a key focus of a government budget presented by finance minister George Osborne on Wednesday.

 Osborne announced a new national minimum wage for those aged 25 and over, which some economists said could boost the chances of an interest rate hike in the coming months.